 - Unique study acronym and/or code;

 - Participant ID;

 - Date enrolled;

 - Confirmation by investigator that participant met eligibility criteria;

 - Confirmation that participant received a signed and dated copy of informed consent;

 - Exit date;

 - Investigator's signature confirming study exit.

-An enrolment log will be maintained which will list all participants who attended for a screening visit.
+An enrolment log will be maintained at each site which will list all participants who attended for a screening visit.